picocms/Pico/about.md

 Pico's default theme is *not* intended for production use.
 It is provided as a great, but minimal starting place for you to develop your own customized website.
 If you aren't familiar with HTML, fear not, we have an ever-growing variety of community-created themes available [here on our site][SiteThemes], as well as some more on [our wiki][WikiThemes].

 Pico's "Themes" are built using [Twig Templates][Twig].
 Twig is a template engine which provides an easy and powerful way to customize your website.
 You can use small amounts of Twig to add dynamic content to a mostly-static HTML website, or use large amounts of Twig to build in some really incredible features.
 Twig is so powerful that you'll find it can accomplish most tasks by itself, eliminating the need for plugins.

-* link to docs?
+You can find more information on making your own templates in [Twig's Documentation][TwigDocs] and see how they relate to Pico in our own [Documentation][DocsThemes].

+{% capture thumbnail %}{{ site.github.url }}/style/images/docs/about/thumbnails/notepaper_theme.jpg{% endcapture %}
+{% capture fullsize %}{{ site.github.url }}/style/images/docs/about/fullsize/notepaper_theme.jpg{% endcapture %}
+{% capture heading %}NotePaper Theme{% endcapture %}
+{% capture description %}A ready-to-go, community-developed theme.{% endcapture %}
+{% include fancyboxtemplate.html %}

+* NotePaper screenshot in both places?
+  * Description is more fitting of above location.
+* Add example images for other themes.
 * link to cookbook in the future as well.

 And if that's still not enough creative power for you, you can check out Pico's Plugin system.